Langhalsdino/StageMate/README.md

 ```
 You can see the results of the transcription of each sliding window in the command line.

-If you want to tune the amount of sliding windows and there length, check out the comments in the [audioTranscription.py](./AudioTranscription/audioTransciption.py) script.
+If you want to tune the amount of sliding windows and their length, check out the comments in the [audioTranscription.py](./AudioTranscription/audioTransciption.py) script.
 Furthermore, you can change the microphone by its `AUDIO_DEVICE_INDEX` ([audioTranscription.py](./AudioTranscription/audioTransciption.py) `line 38`) according to the PyAudio definition.

 ### Connect the audio transcription to node.js
 In order to **enable the python script to send the transcription to the node.js server**, we need to expose the [localhost:3000/speech](http://localhost:3000/speech) API to the python script.

 If you are using the **same computer** for the node.js server and the python script you do not need to change anything. <br>
-If you run them on **different computers**, you will need to change the IP of the server in the python script according to their new value ([audioTranscription.py](./AudioTranscription/audioTransciption.py) `line 44`).
+If you run them on **different computers**, you will need to change the `IP` of the server in the python script according to their new value ([audioTranscription.py](./AudioTranscription/audioTransciption.py) `line 44`).

 Congratulation 🎉 you **completed the setup process** of StageMate and can try it with our demo slides.
 When you mention the keywords as described by the bullet points on the **presenter view** it will proceed in the presentation.
 We loved to play Buzzword Bingo, even though there was some latency in the system.

 ## How to use StageMate
 Let's start with the interesting section.
-I imaging, after setting up the system and trying out our demo, you want to **use your own slides and bullet points**.
+I imaging, after setting up the system and trying our demo, you want to **use your own slides and bullet points**.<br>
 There are two configurations, you will need to make. **Design your Reaveal.js slides** and **configure the keywords and their actions** in the presentation.

 ### Change target presentation